willwillems/devsync-docs/portal.md

 - `ALT+W/A/S/D`: Navigate through the DOM
 - `ALT-(1/2/3/4/5/etc.)`: To select one of the tabs

+## Compatibility and Support

+At this time Portal supports any style syntax that is similar to CSS, this includes LESS and SCSS but not SASS.
+Additionally it supports nesting selectors using the ampersand syntax.

+Furthermore Portal currently looks for CSS class definitions in your `.vue`, `.svelte`, `.css`, `.scss`, `.pcss`, `.postcss`, `.js` and `.jsx` files.

 ## Troubleshooting

 ### I'm getting bundled/minified CSS in Portal instead of my source files